sheeraSearch82/cs6225_s25_iitm/resources.md

 instructions](https://opam.ocaml.org/doc/Install.html#Binary-distribution).
 It
 is recommended that you use Linux or macOS for this course.

-Then follow the instructions below:
+Then follow the instructions below install `coq`:

 ```bash
 $ opam switch create cs6225 4.14.0 #create a fresh opam switch named cs6225 with OCaml 4.14.0